openvinotoolkit/openvino/docs/notebooks/117-model-server-with-output.rst

 the client.
 Model serving offers many advantages for efficient model
 deployment:

 -  Remote inference enables using lightweight clients with only the necessary functions to perform API calls to edge or cloud deployments.
 -  Applications are independent of the model framework, hardware device, and infrastructure.
 -  Client applications in any programming language that supports REST or gRPC calls can be used to run inference remotely on the model server.
 -  Clients require fewer updates since client libraries change very rarely.
 -  Model topology and weights are not exposed directly to client applications, making it easier to control access to the model.
 -  Ideal architecture for microservices-based applications and deployments in cloud environments – including Kubernetes and OpenShift clusters.
 -  Efficient resource utilization with horizontal and vertical inference scaling.

 |ovms_diagram|

-.. _top:

-**Table of contents**:
+**Table of contents:**

-- `Serving with OpenVINO Model Server <#serving-with-openvino-model-server1>`__
+- `Serving with OpenVINO Model Server <#serving-with-openvino-model-server>`__
 - `Step 1: Prepare Docker <#step-1-prepare-docker>`__
 - `Step 2: Preparing a Model Repository <#step-2-preparing-a-model-repository>`__
-- `Step 3: Start the Model Server Container <#start-the-model-server-container>`__
+- `Step 3: Start the Model Server Container <#step-3-start-the-model-server-container>`__
-- `Step 4: Prepare the Example Client Components <#prepare-the-example-client-components>`__
+- `Step 4: Prepare the Example Client Components <#step-4-prepare-the-example-client-components>`__

   - `Prerequisites <#prerequisites>`__
   - `Imports <#imports>`__
   - `Request Model Status <#request-model-status>`__
   - `Request Model Metadata <#request-model-metadata>`__
   - `Load input image <#load-input-image>`__
   - `Request Prediction on a Numpy Array <#request-prediction-on-a-numpy-array>`__
   - `Visualization <#visualization>`__

 - `References <#references>`__

 .. |ovms_diagram| image:: https://user-images.githubusercontent.com/91237924/215658773-4720df00-3b95-4a84-85a2-40f06138e914.png

-Serving with OpenVINO Model Server `⇑ <#top>`__
+Serving with OpenVINO Model Server
 ###############################################################################################################################

 OpenVINO Model Server (OVMS) is a high-performance system for serving models.
 Implemented in C++ for scalability and optimized for deployment on Intel architectures, the model server uses the same architecture and API as TensorFlow Serving and KServe while applying OpenVINO for inference execution.
 Inference service is provided via gRPC or REST API, making deploying new algorithms and AI experiments easy.

 .. figure:: https://user-images.githubusercontent.com/91237924/215658767-0e0fc221-aed0-4db1-9a82-6be55f244dba.png
    :alt: ovms_high_level